research-to-startup/research-to-startup.github.io/docs/project.md

 #### Milestone 1) Feb 3rd: Submit your *team roster* (6 enrolled students or less) and your *focus area*

+* **LATE SUBMISSIONS ARE NOT ALLOWED.**
+* If you are not part of an on-time project submission, **YOU WILL BE DROPPED FROM THE COURSE**, and in general auditing of the course is not allowed.
-Project groups are flexible and can change for the next week.
-If you haven’t found a group by this first deadline, submit your assignment with just yourself as a one person group, and spend the next week finding another group to join or convincing people to join yours. **However, by Feb 10 (i.e., milestone #2 deadline), all groups must have at least 3 and no more than 6 team members that are enrolled in the course.**
+* Project groups are flexible and can change for the next week.
+If you haven’t found a group by this first deadline, submit your assignment with just yourself as a one person group, and spend the next week finding another group to join or convincing people to join yours.<br/>
+* **However, by Feb 10 (i.e., milestone #2 deadline), all groups must have at least 3 and no more than 6 team members that are enrolled in the course.**
+* Projects are for enrolled students only (if any waitlisters make it in, they will be given an extra week to join or form a team).

 ### Plan for customer/user interviews